Aquaman031/TeacherToolBox/README.md

 Digital platform for teachers to share lessons to make planning smooth, entertaining, and fun.
-Unlike other plat forms there is only a 20% fee on each item or bundle purchased.
+Unlike other platforms there is only a 20% fee on each item or bundle purchased.